DigitalArcPlatform/documentation/docs/duringEvent/oralHistory/index.md

 Every digital archive object will have a web page.
 Remember that these interviews can help your community control how the community archive shows up in online searches. *We'll come back to this again, in the "Metadata" section of the post-event process.*

-1. Remember your collaborative set of oral history prompts and how they can help describe community contributions effectively:
+1. Remember your collaborative set of oral history prompts and how that can help describe community contributions effectively:
 	1. Title
 		1. Prompt: "What would you call this item?"
 		1. Intention: Community defined naming